How to use images in outgoing emails

 This is how Docentric Email body editor looks.

-If you are using Docentric, then you might have been using SMTP email provider and CID images in your outgoing emails so far.
-If you need to switch to Exchange (to avoid additional mail server configuration or because of deprecation of Basic authentication), you can use the following extension to convert all CID images in your outgoing emails to Base64 encoded images, which are supported by D365FO Exchange email provider as well.
+If you are using Docentric version older than 3.4.8.4 and you want to use Exchange or Graph email provider (to avoid additional mail server configuration for Office 365 SMTP Relay or because of deprecation of SMTP with Basic authentication), you can use the following extension to convert all CID images in your outgoing emails to Base64 encoded images.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 |